federatedsecure/.github/profile/README.md

 ## Server setup

-In Federated Secure Computing, every party runs their own server.
+In the Federated Secure Computing architecture, every party runs their own server.
 The server holds the private data of each party.
 Computations happen in an encrypted peer-to-peer network between the servers.
 Only the result of the computation is then revealed to all servers.

 In the following example, we are running three servers on the same machine.
 In reality, they could be all over the world and on very different types of machines.